Mossuril District

-Mossuril District is a district of Nampula Province in north-eastern Mozambique based in the principle town of the same name.
+Mossuril District is a district of Nampula Province in north-eastern Mozambique based in the principal town of the same name.

 Mossuril is a coastal district located in the Bay of Mossuril.
 It is eight kilometres from Mozambique Island by boat or approximately 51 kilometres by road.
-The district is said to be home to the oldest surviving European building in the Southern Hemisphere, the church of 'Nossa Senhora dos Remédios' in the village of Cabaceira.
+The district is said to be home to the oldest surviving European building in the Southern Hemisphere, the church of Nossa Senhora dos Remédios in the village of Cabaceira.
 The beaches of Chocas Mar, at the far tip of the district, are also a popular tourist attraction.

 The End of the Road Festival (Portuguese: Festival Fim do Caminho) is an annual film festival that takes place in August that is held in Mossuril, Mozambique Island and Nampula, and headquartered in Mossuril.

 Houses in this district are mostly built of local materials such as mud and grass cover, and were greatly impacted by Tropical Cyclone Gombe.
 It is estimated that around 1600 houses were destroyed in this cyclone in Mossuril.